RoyalVane/TAF-Cal/README.md

 bash pacs_deepall.sh
 ```

 To train TAF_Cal, please run (Comparing the results of the paper, the result produced by this code will fluctuate 0.5~0.8% up or down due to the random seed.
-Try multiple runs and take the average):
+(Try multiple random seeds and take the average):
 ```shell script
 bash pacs_taf_cal_train.sh
 ```